hpe-dev-incubator/hpe-dev-portal/content/blog/kubernetes-clusters-as-code-part1.md

 The API client is now ready to be used to run the Terraform resources.

-### Selecting a Terraform provider with Container service configurations
+### Selecting a Terraform provider with container service configurations

 #### 1. Ensure you have Terraform installed.